Alessandro Marotta: Ternana

 Born in Naples, Campania, Marotta started his career at a local club of Vomero, Naples.
-In August 2002, he was loaned to Umbria side Ternana and turned to a permanent deal in the next season.
-After spent a season with Serie D side Spoleto, in summer 2005, he was loaned to Serie C2 team Olbia from the Serie B side, but the loan was pre-matured in January 2006.
-With the Serie B struggler, he played nil matches and Ternana relegated at the end of season.
+In August 2002, he was loaned to the Umbria side Ternana and turned into a permanent deal in the next season.
+After spending a season with Serie D side Spoleto, in summer 2005, he was loaned to Serie C2 team Olbia from the Serie B side, but the loan was pre-matured in January 2006.
+With the Serie B struggler, he played no matches, and Ternana was relegated at the end of the season.

 On 30 August 2006, he was loaned to fellow Serie C1 side Martina along with Raffaele Perna, which the club also signed Nicola Mancino in co-ownership deal.
 In January 2007, he was loaned to Serie C2 side Igea Virtus along with Jonatan Alessandro.

-In 2007–08 season, he left for Serie C2 side Scafatese in co-ownership deal, along with Perna who went on loan, but still failed to score any goal.
+In the 2007–08 season, he left for Serie C2 side Scafatese in a co-ownership deal, along with Perna, who went on loan, but still failed to score any goals.

 Serie D

-Marotta left for Serie D side Arrone in summer 2008, and found the way to score, made him earned a contract with newly promoted Serie A side Bari in June 2009.
+Marotta left for Serie D side Arrone in summer 2008, and found a way to score, which earned him a contract with newly promoted Serie A side Bari in June 2009.

 Bari

-Marotta became a player a Bari in June 2009.
-However, he never settled in Bari but loaned out several times.
+Marotta became a player of Bari in June 2009.
+However, he never settled in Bari but was loaned out several times.

 Gubbio

 He was farmed to Lega Pro Seconda Divisione (ex-Serie C2) side Gubbio in a co-ownership deal on 2 July 2009, for a peppercorn of €500.
 Bari youth products Giacinto Allegrini and Leonardo Pérez also joined the club on loan.
 With Gubbio, he scored 20 league goals in regular season (in Group B), and was the joint-topscorer of the league in regular season along with Daniel Ciofani (of Group C).
-Both players scored in promotion playoffs, which Marotta scored once and Ciofani scored twice, both winning the final, made Marotta was the second highest topscorer of the league (overall).
+Both players scored in promotion playoffs, with Marotta scoring once and Ciofani scoring twice, both winning the final, making Marotta the second highest topscorer of the league (overall).

 Return to Bari

 On 25 June 2010, Bari bought him back in a 2-year contract for €60,000.
 On 3 July, he was loaned to Lega Pro Prima Divisione side Lucchese.
 He scored 13 league goals as team-topscorer.

-On 1 July 2011 he signed a new 4-year contract with Bari.
+On 1 July 2011, he signed a new 4-year contract with Bari.

-On 12 January 2012 he was signed by Spezia Calcio of Serie B for €200,000.
+On 12 January 2012, he was signed by Spezia Calcio of Serie B for €200,000.